vetpsk/workshop_cc/README.md

 Version 0.1

-project containing example code and dummy data for reproducible code workshop.
+Project containing example code and dummy data for reproducible code workshop.
+Various commits with improvement in the code are attempted in this workshop.

 ## Project organization